camronh/Lottery-Tutorial/README.md

 });
 ```

-We can use `npx hardhat test` to run our tests
+We can use `npx hardhat test` to run the test

-3. Lets add a few more tests but feel free to add any/all of the relevant ones from the [test file](/test/Lottery.js)
+Lets add a few more tests but feel free to add any/all of the relevant tests from the [completed test file](/test/Lottery.js)

 ```JavaScript
 describe("Lottery", function () {